 My blog is more than just a food blog.
 I have a vulnerable side and I am human so I love sharing bits about my life, the good and the bad.
 I love inspiring people though my own life experiences.
 I have survived an abusive relationship and suffered with a low self-esteem my whole life.
 I also have two auto-immune conditions but I am thankful for the life I have.
 My blog has opened up a whole new world for me.
 It has given me my confidence back and the ability to inspire others through my own struggles.

 I don’t follow any specific diet as I do believe we can eat anything as long as it is in moderation so here you will find a little bit of everything.
 You will find loads of Indian spicy dishes on my blog, it’s what I love cooking the most.
 My aim is share recipes, when the nostalgia sets in this will be that place called home.
 Here you are guaranteed to get a taste of home.
-My blog is not a healthy blog, it is a blog where you make healthy, happy memories.
+My blog is not a healthy blog, it is a blog where you make “healthy”, happy memories.
 I want my recipes to evoke happy memories and a feeling of nostalgia.

 My recipes are usually quick and easy to prepare with simple ingredients.
 I am a lazy cook so I always find ways to simplify my cooking without compromising on flavor.
-I love cooking with freshly ground spices and fresh herbs, my favorite herb is thyme and my favourite spice definitely cumin.
+I love cooking with fresh ingredients, freshly ground spices and fresh herbs, my favorite herb is thyme and my favorite spice definitely cumin.
 On my lazy days I will take shortcuts so you will find the odd canned food, ready to cook veggies, and store-bought pastries, because we all deserve a break every once in a while.

 There are times when I do venture out of my comfort zone and try new dishes.
 I have loads of adventures in the kitchen with some epic fails too.
 But we keep trying, as Julia Child said “nobody is born a great cook, one learns by doing”.

 Indian dishes are quite simple, sometimes they just require a whole lot of spices but not much effort.
-I love cooking with fresh ingredients and freshly ground spices.
 My motto is to “COOK WITH LOVE”.
 A sprinkle of Love is that extra “ingredient” that makes food delectable.

 I do hope you enjoy my blog and don’t forget that magic ingredient, LOVE.
-If you do try a recipe please feel free to share your thoughts, good or bad but please be nice!
+If you do try a recipe, please feel free to share your thoughts, good or bad but please be nice!
 I love hearing from you so do drop me a mail.